franceslinyc/franceslinyc.github.io/coursework.markdown

 permalink: /coursework/
 ---
 #### Overview
 <p align="justify"> Last year, major parts of our coursework focus on building the fundamentals: statistical methods and theories.
-This year, I aim to expand beyond statistical methods and theories to include additional statistical models (e.g. spatial statistics, stochastic models, Bayesian statistics) and machine learning algorithms. </p>
+This year, I aim to expand beyond statistical methods and theories to include additional statistical models (e.g. GLMs, spatial statistics), data science tools, and machine learning algorithms. </p>

 (some of the major topics discussed) <br/>
 [some of the work using R/Python/SAS]